-New Orleans blues legend Dr John is another case whereby if you’re not at least tapping your feet, there’s something innately wrong with your kit.
-It’s that same concoction of dynamics and rhythm that give tracks such as Iko Iko its infectious charm.
+New Orleans blues legend Dr John is another of those artists whereby if you’re not at least tapping your feet, there’s something innately wrong with your kit.
+It’s the cocktail of dynamics and rhythm that give tracks such as Iko Iko its infectious charm.

 7. Radiohead – Sit Down, Stand Up (Snakes & Ladders)

 This may not be the first Radiohead track that comes to mind when you think of piano test tracks, but it can be the ruin of a system without an impeccable sense of timing or organisation.
-Let your kit dig the detail out of that treated piano before those jungle-style polyrhythms are unleashed after around three minutes, hopefully not just sounding like a mess, then test the agility of the low end with Colin Greenwood’s sprinting bass guitar line.
+Let your kit dig the detail out of that treated piano before that jungle-style polyrhythm is unleashed after around three minutes, hopefully not just sounding like a mess, then test the agility of the low end with Colin Greenwood’s sprinting bass guitar line.

 8. David Bowie – Lady Grinning Soul